aclark4life/pelican-blog/content/new-django-website.rst

 The Pyramid version of aclark.net was almost two years old and needed an overhaul.
 Django appeared attractive because:

 - I know Django, but I don't know enough Django.
-Like with Pyramid and Plone before, much Django was learned during the process of developing this site over the course of one month.
+Like with Pyramid and Plone before, I learned a lot of Django while developing this site over the last few weeks.
 - There was no "content" with the previous (Pyramid) site.
-The idea of putting my "content" in Django models appealed to me.
+The idea of putting my "content" in Django models was appealing to me.
 - The new `Django project <https://djangoproject.com>`_ website is awesome!
 An awesome website makes me want to build another awesome website with an awesome web framework.
 Awesome.

 I hate code generators